sumbach/modern-cljs/doc/tutorial-15.md

 Could not locate test command .
 ```

-The failure report says that on the line 8 of `validators_test` source
+The failure report says that on line 8 of `validators_test.clj` source
 file there is a failed assertion because the actual value of the
 `(validate-shopping-form "" "0" "0" "0")` call is not equal to
 `nil`.
-Indeed, the actual value of this `validate-shop-form` call is
+Indeed, the actual value of this `validate-shopping-form` call is
 equal to the `{:quantity [...]}` map.

 The failure report does require a bit of interpretation at first, but
 after a while you can grasp it quicker.

 Now correct the failed assertion by rolling back to the previous version.
-Rerun the `lein test` command from the terminal to verify that all
+Re-run the `lein test` command from the terminal to verify that all
 the assertions succeed.

-### Do not cover only the working path
+### Do not cover only the happy path

-The coded test includes only few assertions regarding the working path
+The coded test only includes assertions regarding the "happy" path
-of the `validate-shopping-form` calls.
+of `validate-shopping-form`.
 Generally speaking you should
 cover also the *alternative/exception paths*.
 Let's add few of them in
 our first test.